adobe/aem-pwa-studio-extensions/aem-cif-product-page-extension/extension/README.md

 # AEM Product Data Page extension

-This project is a [PWA Studio](https://pwastudio.io) extension which fetches data from AEM and decorates the Venia product page with it.
+This project is a [PWA Studio](https://pwastudio.io) extension which fetches data from AEM and decorates the Venia product and category pages with it.

+## Decorating the Product Page

+For decorating the product page, we update the `@magento/venia-ui/lib/components/ProductFullDetail` component.
+The AEM data used to decorate the product page is the following:

+-   product title (optional).
+If the product title is not stored in AEM, the original title is used
+-   a text and up to five images, displayed under the product details from Magento

+## Decorating the Category Page

+For decorating the category page, we update the `@magento/venia-ui/lib/RootComponents/Category` component.
+The category page is decorated using the title stored in AEM (if present), a marketing text, and a hero banner.

 ## Installing the extension